 What are the general costs associated with attending a postsecondary program?
 For example, the cost of tuition, books, room & board, and general fees?

 Costs of attendance at college programs for students with intellectual disability vary considerably, just as they do for other college students.
-Costs for dual enrollment programs, where students are still in high school while attending college, are typically covered by the school district.
+Costs for college-based transition services (sometimes referred to as dual enrollment), where students are still in high school while attending college, are typically covered by the school district.
 In programs for adults who have left high school, it is typical to see costs that are the same as for other students as far as tuition and fees, books, and room and board.
-There may also be an additional cost for support services that are above and beyond those required to provide equal access.
+There may also be an additional cost for additional support services.

 There are relatively few scholarship programs specifically for students with intellectual disability.
 We provide links to two such programs in our Related Website resources above.
 College programs may have their own scholarship programs, so ask about those when you are contacting them for information.
 Also, seek out scholarships that are offered to college-bound students through your town or school, such as Rotary Club.
 They may have never considered offering a scholarship to students with intellectual disability, but you never know until you ask!
 One more way that some students are paying for college is through AmeriCorps community service programs.
 These programs offer students an education award for their service, which can be used to pay for college.
 Learn more about AmeriCorps and National Service.